artineering-io/Flair-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows]
  - Version [e.g. Maya 2019]
+ - The contents of Maya's _Output Window_ (you may remove any sensitive information)
+ - Maya's _Script Editor_ output contents (you may remove any sensitive information)

 **Additional context**
 Add any other context about the problem here.